The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

 \item We ignore any role (gravitational or otherwise) for any gaseous component and/or its dispersal on the dynamics of planetesimals in our simulations, and limit its presence to an item in the discussion section below;

-\item In this first exploration of an already rich dynamical system, we further ignore the effect of debris disc self-gravity on Laplace surface dynamics, relegating on assessment of its significance and potential effects to the discussion section below;
+\item In this first exploration of an already rich dynamical system, we further ignore the effect of debris disc self-gravity on Laplace surface dynamics, and dedicate space in the discussion to assess its potential impact on the dynamics;

 \item Simulations do not allow for radiation pressure, the effect of which is included in post-processed calculations reported below;